playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/video-textures.md

         },

         update: function (dt) {
-            // Upload the video data to the texture every frame this.upload = !this.upload;
+            // Upload the video data to the texture every other frame this.upload = !this.upload;
             if (this.upload) {
                 this.videoTexture.upload();